 Q: Is Viral Launch better than Jungle Scout?

 A: Yes, Viral Launch is better than Jungle Scout at pretty much everything.
 Viral Launch has more features and has more powerful listings optimization, inventory, product validation, and product launch software.
 The only disadvantages are the pricing tiers and learning curve.

 Is Jungle Scout the best?

 A: No, Jungle Scout is not the best.
-Viral Launch has more advanced features than Jungle Scout, and is a better tool for growing your FBA business.
-However, Jungle Scout is cheaper and more beginner-friendly.
-If you only need basic product research, Jungle Scout might be a better choice.
+Viral Launch has more advanced features than Jungle Scout, and is a better tool to increase sales and grow your FBA business.
+However, Jungle Scout one of the cheapest and most beginner-friendly Amazon research tools on the market.
+If you only need basic product and keyword research, Jungle Scout might be a better choice.

 Q: How much does Viral Launch cost?